b-m-f/WirtBot/Website/content/documentation/setup.md

 Run `npm install -g @wirtbot/installer` to update the installer with the newest changes.

-Now run it with `wirt-installer` and choose the update option.
+Now run it with `wirtbot-installer` and choose the update option.

 ## Docker